A Solid product is a object in a Solid storage (or POD) which holds data about

 about where a Solid product is stored as users should be able to choose the location they want.

-The product object is defined in the $ROOT/index
+The product object is defined in the $ROOT/index document.

 2.1.
 Access rights